ibukamshindi/IP-Week-4---King-Pizza/README.md

 * Place an order for a Pizza and see the total charge for it.
 * Have an option to order as many pizzas as they want.
 * Have an option to have the pizza delivered or not.
 If delivered an alert on  how much the delivery charge will be.
-* If they want the pizza to be delivered to be prompted to enter where the delivery should be made and an alert saying '' your order will be delivered to your location"
+* If they want the pizza to be delivered to be prompted to enter where the delivery should be made and an alert saying '' your order will be delivered to your location."
 * See a checkout button that when clicked shows the total amount charged for the orders.
 ## Setup/Installation Requirements
 * The project made was created using